- Ryze-n-shine in front of a lake view and a cup of coffee!!…

 The launch date was in late Q1 2017, which doesn’t give Intel any headroom to push eight core Coffee Lake right off the bat.
 Therefore it reaches a situation- either to alienate existing Kaby Lake users for incompatibility but give an upgrade choice for those who are using a much older platform ranging from AMD’s aged AM3+ platform to at best 4th generation Core series users.
 AMD will have Ryzen 2 series coming out next year.
 As pissed off you might be, this is the pace we will see in the desktop processor and chipset when there is a competitive duopoly system- and it is not as if your existing system would be obsolete- its just two cores short for the price where you bought it two quarters ago.

 Intel has a bumped UHD 630 series on-chip graphics, an upgraded version of the HD 630.
-None of the AMD Ryzen have on-chip graphics, a very small and insignificant for mid to upper-level segments users- and in some scenarios.
+None of the AMD Ryzen has on-chip graphics, a very small and insignificant for mid to upper-level segments users- and in some scenarios.
 Eventually, AMD will come out with APUs.

 The Aftermarket CPU cooler situation